hadley/elmer/README.md

-  `model = "gpt-4o-mini"` for a cheaper lower-quality model, or `model = "o1-mini"` for more complex reasoning. `chat_claude()` is similarly good; it defaults to **Claude 3.5 Sonnet** which we have found to be particularly code at writing code.
+  `model = "gpt-4o-mini"` for a cheaper lower-quality model, or `model = "o1-mini"` for more complex reasoning. `chat_claude()` is similarly good; it defaults to **Claude 3.5 Sonnet** which we have found to be particularly good at writing code.

 - `chat_gemini()` is great for large prompt, because it has a much larger context window than other models.
 It allows up to 1 million